General Meeting on November 18--- All are Welcome

 4. Pass a background check (just like with Master Hunter).

+To maintain your certification: Assist with one class each year.
+That’s it.
 Hunter Education teams could use your skills and knowledge in safe, legal, and ethical hunting and firearm handling.
 This can take many forms and can be as simple as assisting with one class session which doesn’t always means having to teach in front of a group, but instead coach students.
-Contact Nick to learn all the ways you can assist!

 Nick Montanari, Hunter Education & Volunteer Coordinator